K-theory and formality: Introduction

 \section{Introduction}

+The computation of the cohomology and K-theory of a homogeneous space $G/H$ of a compact Lie group $G$ is a venerable problem in topology.
+The rational cohomology ring has been known since Cartan~\cite{cartan1950transgression}, and the additive structure over other coefficient rings has been recovered under reasonable hypotheses by many authors~\cite{borelthesis,baum1968homogeneous,munkholm1974emss,gugenheimmay,husemollermoorestasheff1974,wolf1977homogeneous}, though the multiplicative structure was only confirmed \dead{very} recently~\cite{franz2021homogeneous}.
+Corresponding answers in K-theory, under stronger hypotheses, came later ~\cite{hodgkin1975kunneth,harris1968homogeneous, snaith1971homogeneous,pittie1972homogeneous,minami1975symmetric}; see Remark 6.3 in this paper's prequel~\cite{carlsonfok2018} for a summary.

+There are strong results on the structure of the equivariant K-theory ring of a compact Lie group action with full-rank isotropy groups, at least rationally~\cite{ademgomez2012}, but much less is known in general if the isotropy is of not of full rank.
+A natural action with smaller isotropy groups to consider, then, is the so-called \emph{isotropy action} of $H$ on $G/H$ restricted from the transitive action, which can be seen as a global version of the isotropy action of $H$ on the tangent space at an $H$-fixed point of a smooth $G$-manifold.
+There is a computable description of the Borel equivariant cohomology $H_K^*(G/H;\Q)$~\cite{carlson2016grassmannian} for $K$ another closed, connected subgroup of $G$, but there has been no analogous result in equivariant K-theory, despite equivariant K-theory being a main tool in the computation of $\K(G/H)$.

-Presented with any smooth action of a group $G$ on a space $X$, one almost reflexively reaches for isotropy action of the stabilizer $H$ of a point $x$ at its tangent space in the hopes of applying representation theory.
-The global version of this action, the \emph{isotropy action} of $H$ on $G/H$, thus occupies a privileged role amongst group actions.
-On the other hand, in some sense the most comprehensible actions from the algebro-topological viewpoint are the \emph{equivariantly formal} actions, those for which the natural map $\HG X \lt \H X$ from Borel equivariant to singular cohomology is surjective.
-It is then natural to ask when an isotropy action is equivariantly formal.
-Fok~\cite {fok2017formality} showed equivariant formality with rational coefficients is equivalent to surjectivity of the forgetful map $\KG(X;\Q) \lt \K(X;\Q)$ from the $\Q$-localization of complex equivariant K-theory, and jointly with the present author~\cite{carlsonfok2018} exploited this equivalence to derive several equivalent characterizations of \eqfity of an isotropy action.
-That work discusses the surjectivity of the map $\KH(G/H;\Q) \lt \K(G/H;\Q)$ without attempting to compute the structure of the ring $\KH(G/H)$ itself, leaving that task for this sequel.
+In some sense the most comprehensible actions from an algebro-topological viewpoint are the \emph{equivariantly formal} actions, those for which the natural map $H_G^* X \lt H^*X$ from Borel equivariant to singular cohomology is surjective~\cite[Ch.
+XII]{borel1960seminar} \cite[{\SS}1.2, Thm.~14.1]{GKM1998}.
+This classical hypothesis shows up throughout algebraic, symplectic, differential, and toric geometry, sometimes as a tool, elsewhere as an object of study~ \cite{BV1982,AB1984,jeffreykirwan1995,GGK,bahrisarkarsong,amannzoller2019}.
+Some effort has thus gone towards determining when the isotropy action is equivariantly formal~\cite{shiga1996equivariant, brion1998equivariant, carlson2018eqftorus, carlsonfok2018}.
+Analogous questions have also been explored for equivariant K-theory~\cite{matsunagaminami,haradalandweber2007}, where they amount to the even more natural question of whether each complex vector bundle over a $G$-space admits a $G$-equivariant stabilization.
+Fok~\cite {fok2017formality} showed equivariant formality with rational coefficients is equivalent to surjectivity of the forgetful map $\KG(X;\Q) \lt \K(X;\Q)$ from the $\Q$-localization of complex equivariant K-theory, and jointly with the present author~\cite{carlsonfok2018} exploited this equivalence to derive a number of equivalent characterizations of \eqfity of an isotropy action.
+That work did not however compute $\KH(G/H;\kk)$, for coefficient rings $\kk$ smaller than $\Q$, leaving that task for this sequel.